-Rachel is a Postdoctoral Research Associate and portfolio lead on Urban Automation.
+Rachel is a Postdoctoral Research Associate whose work analyses the potential for transformations in infrastructures, governance processes and everyday practices of urban life to enhance environmental sustainability and social equity.
 She joined the Urban Institute having gained her doctorate from University of East Anglia School of Environmental Sciences, where she was a member of the critical social science research group 3S (Science, Society and Sustainability).
 Prior to returning to academia and graduating from the University of Leeds with a MSc (distinction) in Sustainability: Business, Environment and Corporate Social Responsibility, Rachel worked as an Environmental Consultant for the international firm Environmental Resources Management (ERM).

-Macrorie R, Morley J, Kragh-Furbo M (2016) Cracking the Code: How algorithms and software are shaping everyday life.
-In Macrorie, R. and Wade, F. (Eds.).
+Macrorie R and Wade F (2016) (Eds.).
 Daily life, digital technologies and energy demand – A working paper collection, Sheffield, Cambridge: Urban Institute (University of Sheffield), Balance Network (Balance Network, Anglia Ruskin University).
 Available at: http://balancenetwork.bimserver2.com

-Macrorie R, Foulds C, Hargreaves T (2015) Governing and governed by practices: Exploring interventions in low-carbon housing policy and practice.
-In: Strengers, Y and Maller C (eds.)
-Social practices, interventions and sustainability: Beyond behaviour change.
-London: Routledge, pp. 95-111.
+Macrorie R, Foulds C, Hargreaves T (2015) Governing and governed by practices: Exploring interventions in low-carbon housing policy and practice’.
+In Y Strengers and C Maller, eds.
+(2014) Social practices, interventions and sustainability: Beyond behaviour change.
+London: Routledge.

 Macrorie R (2016) Re-constructing low-energy housing using ‘systems of practice’.
 PhD Thesis, University of East Anglia, UK.